meteorrn/meteor-react-native/companion-packages/meteorrn-ndev-mfa/README.md

 # ndev:mfa for MeteorRN

-Currently supporting U2F only.
+This pacakge allows your MeteorRN app to interact with `ndev:mfa`.
+It does not support using a security key, but for users with u2f MFA, it takes advantage of the U2F Authorization Code feature.
 This package exposes the following client methods for MFA.
 - useU2FAuthorizationCode
 - finishLogin
 - loginWithMFA